Vizzuality/marxan-cloud/ENV_VARS.md

   on which the Express daemon of the Geoprocessing service will listen.
   If running the API on the same host as the Geoprocessing application, you need to modify at least one.
+* `CLEANUP_CRON_INTERVAL` (string, optional, default is 0 0-23/6 * * *):
+  String in cron notation for the interval of time where the cleanup will trigger.
+The default value is every 6 hours.

 ### PostgreSQL service - Geoprocessing database